The Effective Number Density of Galaxies for Weak Lensing Measurements in the LSST Project: Calculating the signal-to-noise ratio ( ) and effective size ( ) of galaxies

 From the measured image, we identify the IMCAT output parameters `$\rm r_{g}$' as the second-moment radius (\Eref{eq:2nd_moment}) of the measured objects.
 The effective radius $\rm R=r_{\rm gal}^2/r_{\rm PSF}^2$ is then calculated from \begin{linenomath*} \end{linenomath*} \begin{linenomath*} \end{linenomath*}

 The aperture flux ($S$) and noise ($\sqrt{S+B}$) are outputs of the Source Extractor catalog (`$\rm FLUX\_BEST$' and `$\rm FLUXERR\_BEST$').
 We follow the convention of \citet{2007ApJS..172..219L} and divide the two parameters to get the signal-to-noise ratio ($\rm \nu$) of galaxies.
+We note that this approach neglects the fact that `$\rm FLUXERR\_BEST$' will include the effects of correlated uncertainties in the source size and shape parameters.